-ECB European Central Bank - sets the central interest rates in the EMU area.
+FOR Even and Ocastral David and the constraint interaction in the EMU ECB European Central Bank - sets the central interest rates in the EMU area.
 The ECB determines the targets itself for its interest rate setting policy; this is the keep inflation within a band of 0 to 2 per cent.
 It does not accept that monetary policy is to be used to manage fluctuations in unemployment and growth caused by the business cycle.
 Enhanced Cash A pooled investment fund.
 Longer dated investment than a MMF Funds and, unlike a MMF, enhanced cash funds have variable asset value.
 Assets are marked to market on a daily basis and the unit prices vary accordingly.
 Investments can be withdrawn on a notice basis (the length of which depends on the fund) although such funds would typically be used for investments of 3 to 6 month duration.
-Equity.
 Equity A share in a company with limited liability.
 It generally enables the holder to share in the profitability of the company through dividend payments and capital gain.
 Forward Deal The act of agreeing today to deposit funds with an institution for an agreed time limit, on an agreed future date, at an agreed rate.
 Forward Deposits Same as forward dealing (above).
 Fiscal Policy The government policy on taxation and welfare payments.
 GDP Gross Domestic Product.
 Gilt Registered British government securities giving the investor an absolute commitment from the government to honour the debt that those securities represent.
 Mark to Market Accounting on the basis of the "fair value" of an asset or liability, Accounting based on the current market price.
-As a result, values will change U U with market conditions.
+As a result, values will change Accounting with market conditions.
 Minimum This is a prudent sum set aside each year to offset the principal Revenue repayment of any loan to smooth the impact on the local taxpayer.
-Provision Money Market A well rated, highly diversified pooled investment vehicle whose Fund • Manafa D. II Committee (MPC) Operational - Funds PWLB Public Works Loan Board.
+Provision Money Market A well rated, highly diversified pooled investment vehicle whose Fund assets mainly comprise of short-term instruments.
+It is very similar to a unit trust, however a MMF relies on loans to companies rather than share holdings.
+Monetary Policy Government body that sets the bank rate (commonly referred to as Committee (MPC) being base rate).
+Their primary target is to keep inflation within plus or minus 1 per cent of a central target of 2.5 per cent in two years time from the date of the monthly meeting of the committee.
+Their secondary target is to support the government in maintaining high and stable levels of growth and employment.
+Non-UCITS Retail Undertakings for collective investments are funds authorised to be Scheme (NURS) - sold in the UK that are required to meet standards set by the UK services regulator.
+An example is property funds.
+Operational The most likely, prudent but not worst case scenario of external Boundary debt at any one time.
+Other Bond Pooled funds investing in a wide range of bonds.
+Funds Public Works Loop Roard PWLB Public Works Loan Board.
 QE Quantitative Easing.
-Retail Price Index Measurement of the monthly change in the average level of prices at the retail level weighted by the average expenditure pattern of the average person.
-Sovereign Issues Bonds issued or guaranteed by nation states, but excluding UK (Ex UK Gilts) government bonds.
-PWLB QE Retail Price Index Sovereign Issues Quantitative Easing.Measurement of the monthly change in the average level of prices at the retail level weighted by the average expenditure pattern of the average person.Bonds issued or guaranteed by nation states, but excluding UK